mmalgeri/mariadb-aws-cloudformation-templates/README.md

 # mariadb-aws-cloudformation-templates

-### Two templates are presented
+### Three templates are presented

 The first is **xpand-cluster.yaml**, which launches a 3 node xpand cluster plus a maxscale node\
+The second is **xpand-one-node.yaml**, which is a single xpand node that can be added or removed from the cluster in a demo\
-The second is **primary-replica-cluster.yaml**, which launches 1 primary, 2 replicas and 1 maxscale node
+The third is **primary-replica-cluster.yaml**, which launches 1 primary, 2 replicas and 1 maxscale node

 These template require some manual changes to tokens, license, etc.\